Best Stroller and Car Seat Combos

 Cloud Q, Aton 2, Aton Q

 Mico Max 30, Mico NXT, Mico AP, Prezi

 |Handlebar Height - Min/Max||36"/42.9"||32.5"/39"||42"||36"/42"||39.8"/44.2"|

 |Included Accessories||Rain Cover||Infant Car Seat and Stroller In One||None||None||Rain Cover, Bassinet|

 UPPAbaby Cruz v2 Combo

 The list price may seem high compared to a traditional frame stroller or a pre-combined travel system.
-However, it is on par or average for a full-size stroller, and your ability to use it from birth through the toddler years makes it a great value that could be your one and done stroller if you don't plan to jog or head off-road with your baby.
-The Cruz is a stroller we would purchase and the one we recommend to our friends both for its car seat compatibility and high-quality features.
+However, it is on par or average for a full-size stroller, and your ability to use it from birth through the toddler years makes it a great value that could be your one-and-done stroller if you don't plan to jog or head off-road with your baby.
+The Cruz is a stroller we would purchase and recommend to our friends for its car seat compatibility and high-quality features.